Lessons and Chamber Music

 Taught by: Ed Gollin

-Catalog detailsMUS 494(S) HON Senior Thesis: Music
+Catalog detailsMUS 494(F, S) HON Senior Thesis: Music

 Music senior thesis; this is part of a full-year thesis (493-494).
 Required for all students approved for thesis work in music.
 Please refer to "The Degree with Honors in Music" for deadlines and other requirements. [ more ]